-The NTMA's business units are supported by its operating engine - the corporate functions which provide services across Finance, Operations, Information Communications and Technology, Risk, HR, Legal and Compliance - and their diverse skills, capabilities and competencies have been instrumental in helping the NTMA establish its reputation as an organisation that delivers.
+The NTMA's business units are supported by its operating engine - the corporate functions which provide services across Finance, Operations, Information and Communications Technology, Risk, HR, Legal and Compliance - and their diverse skills, capabilities and competencies have been instrumental in helping the NTMA establish its reputation as an organisation that delivers.

-Twenty-five years on, the NTMA is a fusion of its early history and heritage and the more recent impact of the economic crisis.
+The NTMA is a fusion of its early history and heritage and the more recent impact of the economic crisis.
 It is a testament to everyone who worked here during those difficult years that the NTMA executed to the highest standard on behalf of the State, rewarding the faith that led policy makers to mandate the organisation with a diverse range of tasks over the years.

 The NTMA is proud to be known as adaptable, flexible and results-orientated and is committed to retaining the characteristics and capabilities that earned that reputation.
 However, any organisation emerging from such a period of profound challenge and change needs to pause and reflect - and we are no different.
-That has led us to take stock, and look self-critically at ourselves, as we map out a sustainable strategy and culture that will provide the foundation for the next 25 years.
+That has led us to take stock, and look self-critically at ourselves, as we map out a sustainable strategy and culture for the future.